 the multi-hued chasm carved by the Colorado

 River over millions of years.
+We stop at Point Imperial and Cape Royal for short walks and the chance to capture amazing photos.
 Choose from a variety

 Spend today exploring Zion, a wonderland of

 and cascading waterfalls.
 Choose from a variety of hiking options; the Emerald Pools Trail, passing under the cool spray of a waterfall, Angels Landing or the famed Narrows slot canyon.
 Flaningan's Inn or Desert Pearl (B,L,D)

 Day 6 — Bryce Canyon National Park

 Bid farewell to Zion this morning with one last hike before continuing on to the last destination of the trip, Bryce Canyon National Park.
 A hike along the Canyon rim from Fairyland Canyon to Sunset Point offers a breathtaking introduction to the Park.
 Settle into our home for the next two nights near the rim of the canyon and join a National Park Service Ranger for a starry night telescope viewing on the canyon rim this evening.

 Spend the day exploring Bryce's famous hoodoos and learn about one of the world's geologic masterpieces.
 From the rim of the canyon, the ground falls away to reveal an unrestrained gallery of hoodoos, fins, mazes and spires in shades of red, orange, pink yellow and cream.
 Today's hikes wind along the rim and down into this striking landscape.
 Watch the sun set over the canyon and join your fellow travelers for a farewell dinner.

 Wind through Red Canyon to Cedar Breaks National Monument and on to Kolob Canyon, a stunning, lesser known area of Zion National Park.
 Return to St. George this afternoon.
 (B)